iconify/documentation/documents/pages/icons/index.md

     value: '${counters.sets} open source'
 types:
   IconifyJSON: '../types/iconify-json.md'
+  IconifyIcon: '../types/iconify-icon.md'
 ```

 # Available icons

 Iconify can work with any icon set.

 By default, Iconify offers more than 80 open source icon sets with over 60,000 icons.
 All icons are validated, cleaned up, optimised and ready for use.
-Few examples:

-`include icons/examples`

-Then there are several sets of emojis:

-`include icons/examples-emoji`

-Some icon sets use SVG animations:

-`include icons/examples-animated`

-and many other icon sets.
 See [icon sets list](https://icon-sets.iconify.design/).

 ## Submit icon set

 If you have created an icon set, please [consider sharing it with Iconify community](../articles/add-icon-set/index.md).

-## One standard
+## Streamlining icons

 There is no standard for designing or publishing icons.
 Each icon set is different.
 Some use `[attr]stroke` for colors, some use `[attr]fill`.
 Some use `[prop]currentColor`, some use black color, some use hardcoded palette.
 Usually icons contain a lot of unnecessary code.
 Every icon set has its own way of using icons.